fehu/itesm-neuro-tools/image-characteristics/README.md

                    | Unknown
                    deriving (Enum, Bounded, Eq)
 ```
-Show instance is declared apart in order to provide shorter name, like _Fire&Smoke_.
+Show instance is declared apart in order to provide shorter names, like _Fire&Smoke_.